-- access control list (ACL): A list of access control entries (ACEs) that collectively describe the security rules for authorizing access to some resource; for example, an object or set of objects. - Active Directory: A general-purpose network directory service.
+access control list (ACL): A list of access control entries (ACEs) that collectively describe the security rules for authorizing access to some resource; for example, an object or set of objects.

+Active Directory: A-The Windows implementation of a general-purpose network directory service.
 Active Directory also refers to the Windows implementation of a directory service.
+Which uses LDAP as its primary access protocol.
 Active Directory stores information about a variety of objects in the network.
-Importantly, userUser accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
+User such as user accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
+[MS-KILE].
 Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
 [MS-ADTS] describes both forms.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS. - authentication level: A numeric value indicating the level of authentication or message protection that remote procedure call (RPC) will apply to a specific message exchange.
-For more information, see [C706] section 13.1.2.1 and [MS-RPCE]. - Authentication Service (AS): A service that issues ticket granting tickets (TGTs), which are used for authenticating principals within the realm or domain served by the Authentication Service. - client: In DFS-R, a replicating machine acts as a client when it receives replicated files from its upstream partner.
+For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS), which are both described in [MS-ADOD]: Active Directory Protocols Overview.

+authentication level: A numeric value indicating the level of authentication or message protection that remote procedure call (RPC) will apply to a specific message exchange.
+For more information, see [C706] section 13.1.2.1 and [MS-RPCE].

+Authentication Service (AS): A service that issues ticket granting tickets (TGTs), which are used for authenticating principals within the realm or domain served by the Authentication Service.

+client: In DFS-R, a replicating machine acts as a client when it receives replicated files from its upstream partner.
 Use of the terminology client stipulates that the machine contact its upstream server, and is responsible for initiating communication related to receiving replicated files.
 It does not imply anything about the operating system version or the function of the machine.